deckhouse/virtualization/docs/USER_GUIDE.md

     - systemctl enable --now qemu-guest-agent.service
 ```

 QEMU Guest Agent does not require additional configuration after installation.
-However, to ensure application-level snapshot consistency (without stopping services), you can add scripts that will be automatically executed in the guest OS before and after filesystem freeze (freeze) and thaw (thaw) operations.
-The scripts must be executable and placed in a special directory, the path to which depends on the distribution used:
+However, to ensure application-level snapshot consistency (without stopping services), you can add scripts that are executed automatically in the guest OS before and after filesystem `freeze` and `thaw` operations.
+The scripts must be executable and placed in a special directory, whose path depends on the Linux distribution in use:

-- `/etc/qemu-ga/hooks.d/` — for Debian/Ubuntu-based distributions;
+- `/etc/qemu-ga/hooks.d/`: For Debian/Ubuntu-based distributions.
-- `/etc/qemu/fsfreeze-hook.d/` — for RHEL/CentOS/Fedora-based distributions.
+- `/etc/qemu/fsfreeze-hook.d/`: For RHEL/CentOS/Fedora-based distributions.

 ### Connecting to a virtual machine